Society: Conflict theory

 Conflict theorists take the opposite view, and posit that individuals and social groups or social classes within society interact on the basis of conflict rather than agreement.
-One prominent conflict theorist is Karl Marx who conceived of society as operating on an economic "base" with a "superstructure" of government, family, religion and culture.
+One prominent conflict theorist is Karl Marx, who conceived of society as operating on an economic "base" with a "superstructure" of government, family, religion, and culture.
 Marx argues that the economic base determines the superstructure, and that throughout history, societal change has been driven by conflict between laborers and those who own the means of production.

 Symbolic interactionism

 Symbolic interactionism is a microsociological theory that focuses on individuals and how the individual relates to society.
 Symbolic interactionists study humans' use of shared language to create common symbols and meanings, and use this frame of reference to understand how individuals interact to create symbolic worlds, and in turn, how these worlds shape individual behaviors.

 In the latter half of the 20th century, theorists began to view society as socially constructed.
-In this vein, sociologist Peter L. Berger describes society as "dialectic": Society is created by humans, but this creation turns in turn creates or molds humans.
+In this vein, sociologist Peter L. Berger describes society as "dialectic": Society is created by humans, but this creation in turn creates or molds humans.